 Is there an email address for contracted delivery date (CDD) changes?

 Yes, email Content Operations at firstname.lastname@example.org detailing all the changes, including your new delivery date, a contact name, and reason for the change of date.

 They will circulate the change to the correct business areas in ITV and come back to you on whether you can deliver to a new date or not.

 How long does the final TX file stay at transmission?

 The systems at transmission will look ahead six weeks into the schedule.
 If the programme is not in the six week look-ahead window it will be deleted from TX, but it will reside on the ITV Archive storages indefinitely.

 TVT will deliver the broadcast file to ITV.
 ITV will then deliver onwards to Red Bee Media for transmission.
 The broadcast file will remain in the ITV Archive for the period in which ITV hold rights for the content (for ITV Studios content, in perpetuity).
 TVT will retain a copy of all content on file for 6 months from the delivery date.

 If I need technical advice during the production process or prior to delivery who should I contact?

-The responsibility for delivering a technically compliant file remains with the programme supplier.
+The responsibility for delivering a AS-11 UK DPP file in accordance with ITV's technical standards for file delivery is the sole responsibility of the programme supplier.
+Please note, neither ITV or TVT technically assess content post delivery.
 Appropriate certificates (QC PassReport, PSE Pass Report, Craft ‘Eyeball’ QC Review) must be delivered along with the programme file.
-Deluxe will carry out a '5 point check' on the supplied content; this means they will check the clock (programme and series title and production number) and ensure the content plays with audio and video at the beginning, middle and end of the content.
+TVT will carry out a '5 point check' on the supplied content; this means they will check the clock (programme and series title and production number) and ensure the content plays with audio and video at the beginning, middle and end of the content.